Breast cancer can affect a person in many ways. It can take your energy, your hair, your breasts, your sense of self and your plans for the future.

 There are a lot more options than most realize when it comes to restoring genital sensation and function.
-Your health care team can provide answers if you’re experiencing low libido (sex drive), vaginal dryness, vaginal narrowing, loss of sensation in your vagina, tightening of the pelvic floor muscles, painful sex or difficulties reaching orgasm.
+Your health care team can provide answers if you’re experiencing side effects like low libido (sex drive), vaginal dryness, vaginal narrowing, loss of sensation in your vagina, tightening of the pelvic floor muscles, painful sex or difficulties reaching orgasm.

 “Satisfying sexual intimacy usually requires assistance due to physical changes from hormonal depletion or treatment,” Dr. Wickman said.
 “This is where things like vaginal lubricants, hormone therapy and pelvic floor exercises can help make sex more pleasurable.”

 Counseling, talk therapy and medications may also help with low mood, depression, anxiety and low libido (sex drive).